ExaScience/elprep/README.md

 If performance is below your expectations, please contact us first before reporting your results.

-# Demo
+# Examples

-This repository includes demo scripts that use elPrep for procesing a NA12878 WES sample, as well as a subset of NA12878 WES that maps to chromosome 22.
+## Variant calling pipeline for whole-genome data (WGS)

+The following elprep command shows a 5-step variant calling best practices pipeline on WGS data:

+    elprep sfm NA12878.input.bam NA12878.output.bam
+               --mark-duplicates --mark-optical-duplicates NA12878.output.metrics
+               --sorting-order coordinate
+               --bqsr NA12878.output.recal --known-sites dbsnp_138.hg38.elsites,Mills_and_1000G_gold_standard.indels.hg38.elsites
+               --reference hg38.elfasta
+               --haplotypecaller NA128787.output.vcf.gz

+The command executes a pipeline that consists of 5 steps: sorting, PCR and optical duplicate marking, base quality score recalibration and application, and variant calling.

+We can break up the command as follows:

+ - The sfm subcommand tells elprep to run in sfm (split/filter/merge) mode.
+This is generally the preferred mode for WGS data, unless the data has very low coverage (<= 10x).

+ - The input file is "NA12878.input.bam".

+ - Output is written to a file "NA12878.bam" that contains the result of modifying the input bam file by performing duplicate marking, sorting, and base quality score recalibration and application.

+ - The flags --mark-duplicates and --mark-optical-duplicates instruct elprep to perform PCR and optical duplicate marking respectively.
+The statistics generated by this are written to a file "NA12878.output.metrics".

+ - The flag --sorting-order tells elprep to sort the input bam file by coordinate order.

+ - The flag --bqsr instructs elprep to perform base quality score recalibration.
+The statistics generated by this are written to a file "NA12878.output.recal".
+The --bqsr flags also need to know the reference fasta file with which the input bam was created, cf. the "--reference hg38.elfasta" option.
+Note the file extension ".elfasta". elPrep requires converting the fasta file to this format before running the pipeline via the command "elprep fasta-to-elfasta hg38.fasta hg38.elfasta".
+The --bqsr option also needs to know the known variant sites, passed via the "--known-sites dbsnp_138.hg38.elsites" option.
+Note the file extension ".elsites". elPrep requires converting vcf files to this format before running the pipeline via the command "elprep vcf-to-elsites dbsnp_138.hg38.vcf dbsnp_138.hg38.elsites".

+ - The flag --haplotypecaller instructs elprep to perform variant calling.
+It uses the same reference fasta as the one passed for --bqsr (via --reference).
+The result of this step is written are written to a file "NA12878.output.vcf.gz".

+For details, consult the manual reference pages.

+## Variant calling pipeline for whole-exome data (WES)

+The following elprep command shows a 5-step variant calling best practices pipeline on WES data:

+    elprep sfm NA12878.input.bam  NA12878.output.bam
+               --mark-duplicates --mark-optical-duplicates NA12878.output.metrics
+               --sorting-order coordinate
+               --bqsr NA12878.output.recal --known-sites dbsnp_137.hg19.elsites,Mills_and_1000G_gold_standard.indels.hg19.elsites
+               --reference hg19.elfasta
+               --haplotypecaller NA12878.output.vcf.gz
+               --target-regions nexterarapidcapture_expandedexome_targetedregions.bed

+elPrep uses an internal ".elfasta" format for representing fasta files, which can be created using the "elprep fasta-to-eflasta" command before running the pipeline.
+Similarly, elPrep uses an internal format for representing vcf files containing known variant sites (.elsites), which can be created using the command "elprep vcf-to-elsites".

+For details, consult the manual reference pages.

 # Manual Reference Pages

 ## Name

-### elprep filter - a commandline tool for filtering and updating .sam/.bam files in preparation for variant calling
+### elprep filter - a commandline tool for filtering and updating .sam/.bam files and variant calling

 ## Synopsis

-	elprep filter input.sam output.sam --mark-duplicates --mark-optical-duplicates output.metrics --sorting-order coordinate --bqsr output.recal --bqsr-reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+	elprep filter input.sam output.sam --mark-duplicates --mark-optical-duplicates output.metrics
+	                                   --sorting-order coordinate
+	                                   --bqsr output.recal --reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+	                                   --haplotypecaller output.vcf.gz

-	elprep filter input.bam output.bam --mark-duplicates --mark-optical-duplicates output.metrics --sorting-order coordinate --bqsr output.recal --bqsr-reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+	elprep filter input.bam output.bam --mark-duplicates --mark-optical-duplicates output.metrics
+	                                   --sorting-order coordinate
+	                                   --bqsr output.recal --reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+	                                   --haplotypecaller output.vcf.gz

-	elprep filter /dev/stdin /dev/stdout --mark-duplicates --mark-optical-duplicates output.metrics --sorting-order coordinate --bqsr output.recal --bqsr-reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+	elprep filter /dev/stdin /dev/stdout --mark-duplicates --mark-optical-duplicates output.metrics
+	                                     --sorting-order coordinate
+	                                     --bqsr output.recal --reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+	                                     --haplotypecaller output.vcf.gz

 ## Description

 The elprep filter command requires two arguments: the input file and the output file.
-The input/output format can be .sam or .bam. elPrep determines the format by looking at the file extension. elPrep also allows to use /dev/stdin and /dev/stdout as respective input or output sources for using Unix pipes.
-When doing so, elPrep assumes the input and output are in .sam format.
+The input/output format can be .sam or .bam. elPrep determines the format of the input by analyzing the actual contents of the input file.
+The format of the output file is determined by looking at the file extension. elPrep also allows to use /dev/stdin and /dev/stdout as respective input or output sources for using Unix pipes.
+When doing so, elPrep assumes output is in .sam format, which can be changed by additional parameters (see below).

-The elprep filter commandline tool has three types of command options: filters, which implement actual .sam/.bam manipulations, sorting options, and execution-related options, for example for setting the number of threads.
+The elprep filter command-line tool has three types of command options: filters, which implement actual .sam/.bam manipulations, sorting options, and execution-related options, for example for setting the number of threads.
 For optimal performance, issue a single elprep filter call that combines all filters you wish to apply.

 The order in which command options are passed is ignored.
-For optimal performance, elPrep always applies filters in the following order:
+For optimal performance, elPrep always applies filters/operations in the following order:

 1. filter-unmapped-reads or filter-unmapped-reads-strict
 2. filter-mapping-quality